 2. Can you describe yourself in under a minute?

-3. Tell me why did you decided to leave your last job?
+3. Tell me why did you decide to leave your last job?

 4. Do you know what this company is into?

 1) Describe how you handle yourself when you are stressed or under pressure.
 Talk about a tough situation you found yourself in with a co-worker or manager and how you handled that particular situation.

 2) Describe a position you have held where your problem-solving skills were regularly tested.

 3) Can you talk about a few significant types of decisions you’ve had to make in your past job?

 4) Can you share with me a time when you had to quickly analyze a situation and make a quick decision?

 5) Give me one example of a time when you had to quickly analyze a situation and make a quick decision.

 6) How would you manage two projects that require your time?

 1) How does this particular position and job fit in with your career goals?